RRSP or Mortgage?

 5) Savings growth rate of 1%

-We’ll crunch the numbers in the three scenarios and then figure out what might be the best course of action here.
+We’ll crunch the numbers in the three scenarios and then determine the best course of action here.